 FREQUENTLY ASKED QUESTIONS

-Submit your non-refundable admission deposit of $700 by May 1, 2018, by using the online payment option through your status page or by calling (610) 519-5250 during regular business hours no later than 5:00 p.m.
+Submit your non-refundable admission deposit of $700 by May 1, 2018 (January 15 for Early Decision), by using the online payment option through your status page or by calling (610) 519-5250 during regular business hours no later than 5:00 p.m.
 (EDT).
 Visa and MasterCard are accepted through the online payment option which will automatically bill the credit card provided for the amount of your deposit.

 If you’re considering changing the major to which you have been admitted, you must submit a written request to email@example.com, or to the Office of University Admission, Change of Major Committee, 800 Lancaster Avenue, Villanova, PA 19085.
 Please note that if you request to change your major prior to the start of classes on August 24, 2018, your application will be once again reviewed by the Admission Committee for the new major selected.

 Please note that once you begin classes at Villanova University, your change of major request within the same academic college is processed through the appropriate dean's office.
 Should you decide to change academic colleges once enrolled, you must submit a formal application to the college to which you would like to transfer.
 Once you are accepted to a particular college at Villanova University, there is no guarantee of acceptance to another academic college.

 Villanova University may rescind your admission at any time during the admission process and prior to your enrollment in the event that you should engage in conduct or behavior which, in the University’s judgement, would constitute a violation of the University’s Code of Student Conduct.

 Your academic advisor and course schedule will be given to you in the middle of August, before New Student Orientation.
 An advisor will be assigned by academic major or college.